 When approached with something that sounds far fetched or off-kilter, don’t shut it down right away.
 Consider what your team has to say.
 Sleep on it if you have to.
 Taking time to mull it over will help you come to a decision while also showing them you cared enough to contemplate it.

-On the more personal side, people may present opinions that differ from your own.
-Hear them out.
+On the more personal side, people may present opinions that differ from your own – this doesn't necessarily mean you're going to have to deal with a difficult employee.
+Take the time to hear them out.
 This is a great way to better understand and empathize with your team members.

 7. Simplify the information